The 2017 MCAT testing dates have been set; please click on the link for the testing dates.

 The Medical College Admission Test® (MCAT®) is a standardized, multiple-choice examination designed to assess the examinee's problem solving, critical thinking, and knowledge of science and social science concepts and principles prerequisite to the study of medicine.

-A new MCAT, referred to as MCAT2015, will be administered beginning in the spring of 2015.
+Thenew MCAT, referred to as MCAT2015, has been administered since the spring of 2015.
 MCAT2015 consists of 4 sections which test on the following areas: Biological and Biochemical Foundations of Living Systems, Chemical and Physical Foundations of Biological Systems, Psychological, Social, and Biological Foundations of Behavior, and Critical Analysis and Reasoning Skills

 The MCAT is produced by the AAMC, the Association of American Medical Colleges.
 There is a wealth of information about the MCAT on the AAMC website which can be found here: https://www.aamc.org/students/applying/mcat/mcat2015